Butternut squash and chickpea soup

 NOTES & RECIPE TIPS

-• Butternut squash: this is absolutely a must in this season.
-It’s healthy, inexpensive, keeps well for weeks and it’s so versatile, perfect to make this soup so nourishing and velvety.
+- Butternut squash is absolutely a must in this season.
+It’s healthy, inexpensive, keeps well for weeks, and versatile, perfect for making this soup nourishing and velvety.

-• Turmeric: this powerful antioxidant and anti-inflammatory golden spice provides incredible health benefits and a lovely golden color.
-It’s definitely one of my favorite spices, and I try to make room for it in most of my soups including this lovely butternut and chickpea soup.
+- Turmeric: This powerful antioxidant and anti-inflammatory golden spice provides incredible health benefits and a lovely golden color.
+It’s definitely one of my favorite spices, and I try to include it in most of my soups, including this lovely butternut and chickpea soup.

 If you make this butternut squash and chickpea soup, let me know!